coleygroup/shepherd-score/README.md

 )
 ```

 Evaluations can be done on an individual basis or in a pipeline.
-Here we show the most basic use case of the unconditional setting.
+Here we show the most basic use case in the unconditional setting.

 ```python
 from shepherd_score.evaluations.evalutate import ConfEval